HarshithReddy01/PM-Accelerator--Test-2-Backend/README.md

 - **WeatherRecord**: Stores weather data with location, dates, and temperature information
 - **Fields**: id, location, latitude, longitude, start_date, end_date, temperature_data, created_at, updated_at

+### Database connected to RDS MySQL Database in AWS.

 ## Prerequisites

 Before running this application, ensure you have: